Avant-Garde Philosophy of Economics

 Furthermore, according to Peirce, pragmatism “is nothing else than…the logic of abduction” (in Burks, 1946: 306).
 Digging below the surface, however, it’s actually quite difficult to put one’s finger on what abduction entails, and there is a whole literature (e.g. Kapitan, 1992) ultimately concluding that abduction is simply a dressed-up form of induction.
 Hence we can see why this question would be interesting to both a philosopher like Rocco Gangle (one of Tohmé’s coauthors, along with mathematician Gianluca Caterina) and to someone interested in the abstract tools of mathematical economics: as well as being a challenge even to formalize clearly, success at this would open up a wealth of applications, such as integrating machine learning processes directly into economic formalism.
 To solve this problem, a tool that Tohmé et al. have drawn quite heavily upon is category theory, characterized as “the mathematics of mathematics” (Cheng, 2015).
 However, let’s hold off from spelling out the implications of category theory for economics until our next, and last, avant-garde economist.

 While I’m not yet qualified to comment on the mathematics behind Tohmé’s work, its main ‘flaw’ is of course its inaccessibility.
 While Tohmé’s subject matter is often very philosophically-tinged, his writing is aimed at other mathematical economists, and one is forced to read very hard between the lines in order to glean what his results mean.
 That said, his papers are far more accessible than those of people like Alain A. Lewis, whose results are equally profound but delivered almost entirely in symbols without any ensuing explanation (which is why Lewis didn’t make the present list).
 Tohmé’s most accessible philosophical paper is his one on Rolf Mantel (of Sonnenchein-Mantel-Debreu fame) which talks about computable general equilibrium models.
 His 2003 paper on oracles is a bit dense at times, but for readers familiar with basic economic notation it should be easy enough to follow.
 The rest of his corpus is quite varied, touching upon fuzzy sets, semiotics, non-ZFC set theories, and Cohen’s forcing in the context of game theory.
-Once I’ve read more Badiou it might be interesting to contrast it with Tohmé’s approach, but in any case it should be very interesting to see how far his collaboration with Rocco Gangle ends up going.
+It’s an intriguing question how Badiou’s ideas might contrast with Tohmé’s approach, but in any case it should be very interesting to see how far his collaboration with Rocco Gangle ends up going.

 - Tohmé, F. (2003).
 “Oracles and economic behavior.”
 The Journal of Management & Economics 7, pp. 1-10